-In addition to proving that the uttered threat occurred, the Crown also needs to show that the victim had a reasonable belief that the threat would be carried out.
-An idle threat (or empty threat) is not a convictable offence.
+In addition to proving that the uttered threat occurred, the Crown also must prove that the victim had a reasonable belief that the threat to cause harm would be carried out.
+An idle threat (or empty threat) is not a convict-able offence.

 Examining the content and context of the threat can help determine whether it was idle or real.
 However, without evidence, it’s difficult to prove intent.
 Especially if there is no history that would suggest a serious threat, or if it is out of line with the defendant’s character.

 Character Reference –in some limited cases may be useful

 The defence attorney may use references as a testament to the character of the subject.
 This can be used either to show that making such a threat is out of character for the subject or to demonstrate that the threat shouldn’t have been reasonably believed.